intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/grpc-ra-tls/index.md

 2. Start example RA-TLS Enhanced gRPC server.

-Modify the Networking settings of the Azure DCesv5 VM (designated as the gRPC server) to add an inbound port rule for TCP port 8500.
-From the server VM, start the gRPC RA-TLS container.
-From the container, modify `/etc/azure_tdx_config.json` to specify your [Intel Trust Authority](https://www.intel.com/content/www/us/en/security/trust-authority.html) API key: `"api_key": "your project amber api key"`.
+Modify the Networking settings of the Azure DCesv5 VM (the VM designated as the gRPC server) to add an inbound port rule for TCP port 8500.

+From the server VM, start the gRPC RA-TLS container:

 ```bash
 cd ${cczoo_base_dir}/cczoo/grpc-ra-tls/azure_tdx